Israeli Ambassador to India Naor Gilon blasts filmmaker Nadav Lapid who called The Kashmir Files 'vulgar propaganda', read his open letter

 My suggestion.
 As you vocally did in the past, feel free to use the liberty to sound your criticism of what you dislike in Israel but no need to reflect your frustration on other countries.
 I’m not sure that you have enough factual basis to make such comparisons.
 I know I don’t.

-The film depicts incidents inspired from real life where Kashmiri Hindus were targeted because of their religious identity and were brutally raped, murdered and driven out of their homes.
-You can read about the real life incidents of brutality perpetrated on Hindus here.
+The film depicts incidents inspired by real-life where Kashmiri Hindus were targeted because of their religious identity and were brutally raped, murdered and driven out of their homes.
+You can read about the real-life incidents of brutality perpetrated on Hindus here.